 If you would like more information, please email Jill via the Parish Office.

 Members of our congregations support our local foodbank with regular gifts of food, money and help as well as collecting Harvest offerings for them.
-The North Oxfordshire Community Foodbank was formed by members of local Christian churches, with the aim of providing food parcels for people within the Kidlington, Woodstock, Chipping Norton and Charlbury area.
+The North Oxfordshire Community Foodbank was formed, more than 10 years ago, by members of local Christian churches, with the aim of providing food parcels for people within the Kidlington, Woodstock, Chipping Norton and Charlbury area.
 The parcels contain essential food for individuals or families in case of emergency, covering the time it takes for other social care infrastructure to come into play.
-Kidlington Baptist Church provides facilities for the foodbank distribution centre every Friday, where parcels are given out to those coming with vouchers and prepared for transfer to the other centres in Woodstock and Chipping Norton.
-The foodbank has now been running for 10 years and has seen increasing demand over that time.
+Clients are also able to have “extras” including domestic items, per food etc.

 If you would like more information, please email Margaret via the Parish Office.